Updated October 26, 2023

 We started hearing about postpartum doulas in the Boston area probably about six years ago.

-As an OB/GYN and RN, we were excited to see that new moms had an option to hire a postpartum doula who would be there to help them after the birth of their baby.
+As an OB/GYN and RN, we were excited to see that new moms had the option to hire a postpartum doula who would be there to help them after the birth of their baby.

 It isn’t a topic without some controversy and hiring a doula isn’t going to be the right or even an option for everyone.